leon-thomm/cache_simulator/cachesim-py/concept.md

 - the memory is word-addressible not, byte-addressible
 - memory is generally only updated on eviction/flushing

+(*): as stated in the task description

 ### Key insights

 1. The bus can only do one thing at a time, it serializes all requests.
 2. All memory transfer goes through the bus.

-    => When the bus is locked/ownded by some cache $C_j$ processing a processor request that requires communication with other parts (caches, memory), during the time of that communication, the system cannot undergo a state change initiated from another cache $C_k$ that would render $C_j$'s operations invalid, because any such state change would require communication over the bus, which is locked/owned by $C_j$.

-    => When $C_j$ owns the bus, for any processor request we (the simulator) can determistically fully determine the time that the bus would be busy until all operations necessary to answer the request are finished.

-3. Implementation suggests a lot of nested and bidirectional communication between the different parts

-    => Clock-based message queueing system ?

-    => No, use locking!
-From the perspective of some cache $C_j$, the bus can be:
-    - owned: $C_j$ can send bus requests
-    - foreign owned: $C_j$ can respond to incoming bus requests - owner is responsible of preventing conflicts
-    - free: $C_j$ can try to lock the bus in order to start sending requests

-4. There are two types of processor events for the cache:
+3. There are two types of *processor events* for the cache:
     - those that can be answered right away (unique transition)
     - those that require communication with other caches and possibly memory.
 The latter need to wait for the bus to be free (transition ambiguous, need more information), in order to lock it and then start talking to other components
-5. This is not the case for bus updates in MESI and Dragon, these can always be handled immediately
+4. This is not the case for *bus updates* in MESI and Dragon, these can always be handled immediately

+=> Let $C_0$ be a cache processing a processor request on address $a$ requiring commmunication over the bus, and assume $C_0$ is owning the bus now and performing its operations.
+Let $C_1$ be another cache attempting a state transition on $a$ as well.
+By owning the bus, $C_0$ ensures the following

+* **either** $C_1$ is blocked from its transition (if it requires sending and receiving on bus) until $C_0$ is done and the system never enters an invalid state
+* **or** $C_1$'s transition does not require sending and receiving on bus (i.e. only sending, e.g. MESI Invalid PrWrMiss) which might put the system into a temporarily invalid state (e.g. $a$ in Modified in $C_0$ and $C_1$) but this inconsistency will be serially resolved once $C_0$ is done and the bus is freed

+=> When $C_0$ owns the bus, for any processor request the simulator can determistically fully determine the time that the bus would be busy until all operations necessary to answer the request are finished.

+From the perspective of some cache $C_i$, the bus can be:

+* owned: $C_i$ can send bus requests
+* foreign owned: $C_i$ can respond to incoming bus requests - owner is responsible of preventing conflicts
+* free: $C_i$ can try to lock the bus in order to start sending requests

+***

 New apporach: